Not only will the split charge relay/system recharge the leisure battery while the

 If your vehicle is relatively new and has a complicated engine management system

-we would recommend using the voltage sensing split charge relay which is easy to
+we would only recommend using the voltage sensing split charge relay which is easy

-fit and requires no connection to the vehicle electrics.
-Simply wire the relay from
+to fit and requires no connection to the vehicle electrics.
+Simply wire the relay

-your starter battery to your leisure battery.
-For older vehicles where the split
+from your starter battery to your leisure battery.

 Always fit suitably rated fuses close the both the starter battery and the leisure